Church of Sant Llorenç

 RELIGIOUS ROUTE

-The church of Sant Llorenç was constructed between 1040 and 1070 in a Romanesque architectural style, most notable in the lower part of the apse.
-In 1207, the associate priest of the parish was Guillem de Cartellà, canon of Girona Catedral and son of a prominent local noble family, Cartellà-Maçanet, vassals of the viscounts of Cabrera.
-During the 14th, 15th and 16th centuries, elements of the old church would be added and, in the 17th century, the sacristy would be annexed to the area of the apse.
-In 1936, the beginning of the Spanish Civil War, a squad of revolutionary organisations set fire to the temple and destroyed the furnishings and religious imagery.
-After the war, a copy was made of the Mare de Déu de Cabrera (the original was from the 14th century).
+The Church of Sant Llorenç was built between 1040 and 1070 in the Romanesque style, which is most clearly visible in the lower part of the apse.
+In 1207, the parish priest was Guillem de Cartellà, a canon of Girona Cathedral and a member of the prominent local Cartellà-Maçanet noble family, who were vassals of the viscounts of Cabrera.
+Further elements were added to the original church during the 14th, 15th and 16th centuries, and in the 17th century the sacristy was built adjoining the apse.
+In 1936, at the beginning of the Spanish Civil War, members of revolutionary organisations set fire to the church and destroyed its furnishings and religious images.
+After the war, a copy was made of the Mare de Déu de Cabrera, whose original image dated from the 14th century.